-Bagging information by Daniel Quinn
+Bagging information by Daniel Quinn (updated September 2019)

-|Getting there||From Jakarta, take the toll road towards Merak.
+- Getting there: From Jakarta, take the toll road towards Merak.
 You have several options including these two: exit at Cilegon and follow the bumpy road down to Anyer and Carita, or exit at the Pandeglang turn-off and head to the coast at Labuan.
 Then follow the road north to Carita and Anyer.
-The former option is easier for navigating but the latter has much better quality roads.
+The former option is easier for navigating but the latter has better quality roads – check with Google Maps or similar for traffic info first.
 For Kalianda, take a DAMRI bus towards Bandar Lampung and get off at Kalianda town.
 Then head to Canti pier and take a boat over to Sebesi.

-|Permits||Your guide/ boat captain will arrange it for you.|
+- Permits: Your boat captain will arrange it (probably in advance).

-|Water sources||None except seawater – take sufficient supplies with you.
+- Water sources: None except seawater – take sufficient supplies with you.